zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/design_documents/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 Some changes to TF-M core/Secure Partition Manager (SPM) are listed to support the dual core communication.
 This document only discuss about the implementation in TF-M Inter-Process Communication (IPC) model.
-The TF-M non-secure interface library is tightly coupled with mailbox and RTOS implementation.
+The TF-M non-secure interface library depends on mailbox and NS RTOS implementation.
 The related changes to TF-M non-secure interface library are not discussed in detail in this document.

 Some requirements to mailbox functionalities are defined in this document.
 The detailed mailbox design or implementations is not specified in this document.
-Please refer to mailbox dedicate documents.
+Please refer to mailbox dedicate document [1]_.

 Organization of the document
 ============================